Table of Contents

 Eye-Safe Design

-Select a device should have protective filters or inherent safety features to avoid prevent retinal damage.
+Select a device that has protective filters or inherent safety features to prevent retinal damage.

 Compact Size

-Since you’re treating glaucoma, a small-sized device is bestideal.
-Using red light therapy over the entire face or broader areas is unnecessary. and not ideal for targeted eye treatment.
+Since you’re treating glaucoma, a small-sized device is ideal.
+Using red light therapy over the entire face or broader areas is unnecessary for targeted eye treatment.

 FDA Clearance